GraphPKU/PygHO/README.md

 ## Data structure: SparseTensor and DenseTensor

-For each graph 2-Tuple Representation $X$ can have two data format.
+For each graph, 2-Tuple Representation $X$ can have two data formats.
 For each graph, the 2-Tuple representation is $n\times n\times d$ tensor.
 We have two ways to express them.
 * Sparse tensor (backend.SparseTensor). indice $\in \N^{2\times nnz}$, value $\in \N ^{nnz\times d}$.

 You can create a SparseTensor ( Spare(indices, values, shape) ) as follows.